skibanga/csf_tz_tempo/README.md

 ## **Support**

-For support and assistance, please contact our support team at support@yourcompany.com or visit our official documentation.
+For support and assistance, please create a github issue.

 ## **Licence**